-PART 5 LICENSE FEES AND EXCISE TAXES
+LICENSE FEES AND EXCISE TAXES

 44-3-501.
-State fees - rules - one-time fee waiver - repeal.
+State fees - rules.
 (1) The applicant shall pay the following license and permit fees to the department annually in advance:

 (a) For each resident and nonresident manufacturer's license, the fee shall be: